panique/mini/README.md

 RewriteBase /sub-folder/
 ```

-4. Edit the application/config/config.php, change this line
+4. Edit the *application/config/config.php*, change this line
 ```php
 define('URL', 'http://127.0.0.1/php-mvc/');
 ```
 to where your project is.
 Real domain, IP or 127.0.0.1 when developing locally.
 Make sure you put the sub-folder
 in here (when installing in a sub-folder) too, also don't forget the trailing slash !

-5. Edit the application/config/config.php, change this lines
+5. Edit the *application/config/config.php*, change these lines
 ```php
 define('DB_TYPE', 'mysql');
 define('DB_HOST', '127.0.0.1');